Pragyan2003-prg/delta--demo/README.md

 # delta--demo
-This is a Demo for new Git &amp; github Class
+This is a Demo for new Git &amp; github Class.